-Available for Sale assets and assets and liabilities at fair value through profit or loss are carried in the Balance Sheet at their fair value.
-These fair values are considered to be Level 2 - inputs other than quoted prices included within Level 75 www.shetland.gov.uk
+Available for Sale assets and liabilities at fair value through profit or loss are carried in the Balance Sheet at their fair value.
+These fair values are considered to be Level 2 - inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+Market conditions are such that similar